Night-Child

 Their abilities and strengths/weaknesses vary slightly from generation to generation.
 You can view their terminology here.

-To become one of the Night-Children, one needs to start out human, which means pure, unmagical Ever-Dying genes.
-(There have been exactly three exceptions: Elsa, Rai, and Jonathan.)
+Their abilities and strengths/weaknesses vary slightly from generation to generation.
+To become a Night-Child, one needs to start out human, which means pure, unmagical Ever-Dying.
 An exchange of blood starts the process, but the human must lose so much blood that they’re near death.
+More importantly, the Night-Child must will the change to happen.
+Simple blood-swap is not enough to transform.

-• Vampires can make a bite feel pleasant (to put it mildly) or painful (to understate).
+Night-Children can make a bite feel pleasant (to put it mildly) or painful (to understate).
 They can also alter memory so their victims don’t recall being bitten.
 These are all abilities Notte carefully monitors; he has a thing about consent.

-• They can all perform an ability they call “going to dust,” in which their physical forms disintegrate into what looks like dust motes, like the kind one might spot floating in a beam of moonlight.
+They can all perform an ability they call “going to dust,” in which their physical forms disintegrate into what looks like dust motes, like the kind one might spot floating in a beam of moonlight.
 Whatever this form is, it isn’t dust.
 They can enter and exit even air-proofed containers in this form.
 However, they can’t attack; while no physical barriers can stop them, they can’t affect the physical world, either.

-• They seem to have no limit to the blood they can drink, which is deeply confusing.
+Vampires do not age.
+When Made, that is their physical age forever.
+They DO have a heartbeat, but it is very slow.
+They seem to have no limit to the blood they can drink, which is deeply confusing.
 So far, science has failed to reveal just where all the blood goes when swallowed.

-• Vampires do not need a full physical form to function.
+Night-Children do not need a full physical form to function.
 While removing (or damaging) the head can kill them, it’s not a guarantee.
 Loss of limbs or organs or even much of the torso is no guarantee of death, either.
 If the vampire is able to go to dust, they will heal.
+Wood is their primary weakness.
+It enters their system, burns, damages, and prevents healing.
+If there’s too much wood in a vampire’s body, they can’t even go to dust.

 Notte’s children follow specific rules.
 He forbids random hunting; there are no mad monster vampires running around on his watch.
 He also forbids his children from making anyone they wish, instead choosing to approve each and every human his children want to bring into the fold.
 Most of the time, he says no.